 But I couldn´t.
 I didn´t know her well enough and touching another person´s wounds, however gently, is very difficult.

 I´ve lost contact with the lady but she still passes through my mind.
 I think of all the connections with other women that she may have lost.
 All the times this beautiful goddess stood in front of the mirror, chastising herself because someone or many people told her lie.

 Which is why I am so passionate about dispelling the beauty myth.
 For all the women out there who feel inadequate because they too have been told a lie.
 A big fat one.
 A lie called the Beauty Myth.

-I talk about the beauty myth and how to grow wilder instead of older in Growing Wilder E-Course by connecting with your feminine energy.
+I talk about the beauty myth and how to grow wilder as you grow older in Growing Wilder E-Course by connecting with your feminine energy.
+Women who feel and look the best are the ones who grow wilder.
 Join me and awaken your wild spirit.
 Click below for details.